kilkaVhlebe/Speech-to-Text-bot/README.md

 ``
 TextToSpeech
-``- Send any texted message to bot and get it voiced(use gtts module).
+``- Send any text message to bot and get it voiced(use gtts module).